Street naming and numbering

 The London Borough of Richmond upon Thames is responsible for the naming and numbering of new or existing streets and buildings within the borough boundaries.
-The Council carries out these functions under the London Government Act 1963 and London Building Acts (Amendment) Act 1939.
+We carry out these functions under the London Government Act 1963 and London Building Acts (Amendment) Act 1939.

-You will need to contact this Council if you need to do any of the following:
+You will need to contact us if you need to do any of the following:

 - Name/number new building(s)

 - Sub-divide an existing building (s)